Retirement Pay Calculator

 30 years 60% $3,600/mo $4,800/mo $6,000/mo

-BRS members receive a lump-sum continuation pay bonus at the 12-year mark (between 8-12 years for some services):
+BRS members get a lump-sum continuation pay bonus at the 12-year mark (sometimes between 8-12 years depending on your service):

 • Reserve/Guard: 0.5x to 6x monthly basic pay